 We are dedicated to ensuring gender equality across our artistic programme and we will work to ensure that male and female creatives and crew are afforded equal opportunities in Gate productions, specifically in the roles of directors, composers, designers, lighting designers, costume designers, sound designers, choreographers, actors and musicians.

-It is the job of the Director and the Executive Director to monitor this in programme planning, working towards realising this objective.
-Relevant data will be presented to the Board of the Gate at each quarterly Board meeting.
-This work will be benchmarked from June 2017 and continue over a rolling five year period.
+It is the job of the Artistic Director and the Executive Director to monitor this in programme planning, working towards realising this objective.

 3. Removing the barriers that may limit a diverse and balanced talent pool